Kunstraum of Lüneburg University

 The Kunstraum of Lüneburg University is an institution for contemporary art working across different faculties of Lüneburg University.
-Since its renaming in 2007 the complete name is Kunstraum of Leuphana University Lüneburg.
+Since its renaming in 2007 the complete name is Kunstraum of Leuphana University Lüneburg, frequently shortened as Kunstraum Leuphana in media features.

 History

 In 1993 the Kunstraum has been founded by an interdisciplinary group of researchers, which is up to today in charge for the academic and artistic projects.
 Members of this group are: